EwanStephens/knightmare/src/level_creator/README.md

 # Level Creator

-This directory contains the modular code for generating chess-based word puzzle levels for the SpellCheck project.
+This directory contains the modular code for generating chess-based word puzzle levels for the Spell Check project.

 ## What It Does
 - **Picks a target word** of a specified length from a wordbank, ensuring it is not reused, or allows you to specify a target word directly.